 Heel Hold: The heel hold is excellent and most feet should feel the grip.
 If you have narrow feet there is velcro for adding J-Bars to make the heel hold even better.

 Upper/Lower Adjustability: Probably one of our only complaints about these boots is the adjustability.
 We’d like to see the laces have the ability to lock in a little better.
 The upper lace rungs have the old wide and smooth rungs instead of narrow locking rungs.
 You have to do some special tying to make these work.

-Response: Very good to almost border line excellent repsonse.
-You can tighen these up pretty tight and with good bindings they will make for a very responsive ride.
-The Grail is going to do well with almost any type of board but it’s best fit is med/soft to med/stiff boards.
+Response: Very good to almost borderline excellent response.
+You can tighten these up pretty tight and with good bindings, they will make for a very responsive ride.
+The Grail is going to do well with almost any type of board but it’s the best fit is med/soft to med/stiff boards.

-Shock Absorbtion: The cushioning is pretty good and helps absorb a good amount of shock.
+Shock Absorption: The cushioning is pretty good and helps absorb a good amount of shock.
 It’s also very damp and not bad at any speed.

 Board/Binding Integration– The Grail works well with just about any board or binding you want to use.

-Despite our issue with adjustability the Grail is a great boot and with the cant technology this is unique to the industry.
-This is a great choice for anyone who wants a good all rounder boot.
+Despite our issue with the adjustability, the Grail is a great boot and with the cant technology, this is unique to the industry.
+This is a great choice for anyone who wants a good all-rounder boot.